ianaquino47/CV/README.md

 A highly driven Junior Software Developer that is fascinated by anything tech-related - from video games to AI, from self-driving cars to simple web-apps!
 This passion for technology stems from my belief in the power of software, and its ability to change the world and how we live.

-Directly after graduating with a degree in Mathematical, Statistical, and Acturial Sciences, I started working as a Graduate Analyst in an Insurance Company.
-I realized very quickly that I was in the wrong career path and that is what started my decision to look into a change of career.
-I wanted to combine both my love for technology and problem-solving and hence I looked into coding.
+Directly after graduating with a degree in Mathematical, Statistical, and Actuarial Sciences, I started working as a Graduate Analyst in an Insurance Company.
+I realized very quickly that I was in the wrong career path and that is mainly what inspired my change of career.
+I wanted to combine both my love for technology and problem-solving and coding ticks both of those boxes!

 I joined [Makers Academy](http://www.makersacademy.com/) in June 2019 and it has been instrumental in my growth as a developer.
-I have learnt the fundamentals of software development through a multitude of projects - great and small.
+I have learnt the fundamentals of software development through a multitude of projects and gathered valuable experience that will help me in my pursuit of my dream developer role.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill
+#### Analytical Thinker

 - Experience
 - Achievements